 Majority of the e-kachakran are farmers.
 The premium “ominio” heirloom rice is their main crop.
 Because of its export quality, ominio rice demands a high price in the market.
 Fortunately, some loving locals willingly served me organic ominio delicacies for free.
 Oh, the irresistible aroma and distinct flavor of this heirloom rice simply gave me a taste of heaven.

-Unraveling the Pristine Beauty of Kadaclan
+Unraveling Kadaclan’s Pristine Beauty

 Aside from the wonderful people, I can’t help but keep going back to Kadaclan because of its natural spectacles and even man-made attractions.
 There is just so much to see here when we talk of cascading waterfalls, mossy forests, towering peaks, rivers and streams, and of course, rice terraces and cultural sites.
 Interestingly, these spots have value-laden stories attached.